ubc-library-rc/rc-workshop-template/index.md

 title: Title of page
 nav_order: 1
 ---
+:heavy_exclamation_mark: This workshop is in development and not yet complete. :heavy_exclamation_mark:
 ```
 3. Create a `_config.yml` file in the root directory of the repository with the content below.  *remote_theme* points to the RC workshop template repository.